miso-lims/miso-lims/docs/user_manual/type_data.md

 Sample classes may be archived, which means that they will no longer available when creating new samples.
 Similarly, relationships between classes may also be archived.
 This means that you will no longer be able to propagate samples to create that type of relationship.
-Using the OICR sample hierarchy in figure {{figure}} as an example, we could archive the relationship between Slide and LCM Tube to prevent users from propagating LCM Tubes from Slide samples.
+Using the OICR sample hierarchy in figure 1 as an example, we could archive the relationship between Slide and LCM Tube to prevent users from propagating LCM Tubes from Slide samples.

 Another option is to prevent direct creation of a sample class.
 This means that the sample class will be available as